 While this great conflagration had many economic and political causes, Lincoln’s name remains associated with the abolition of slavery.
 Lincoln, like Washington before him, connected two periods of American history.
 In Lincoln’s case, he saw the end of the National Period and the very beginnings of the Modern Period which would follow the Civil War.

-Two Great Presidents
+Presidents Day: Two Great Ones

 The first man is remembered for selfless deeds who served as first President when he might have been King.
 The other for his great words that began to heal a nation after the largest battle ever fought on American soil.
 As Lincoln remembered those who fought and died at the Battle of Gettysburg, he concluded:

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.

 If you enjoyed this article, please consider leaving a comment.
 Subscribe to have future articles delivered to your email.